The TISCO Complex

 With the closing of Taylor Wharton in 1972, the structure remained intact but vacant for decades.
 In 2007, the Union Forge Heritage Association launched a public awareness campaign to save the historic structure and the start of restoration efforts.
 In 2007 it was placed on Preservation NJ's top 10 list of endangered sites, and is a state and nationally recognized historic structure.

 Grinding Shop E is a classic example of American Industrial

 Erected by The Union Forge Heritage Association.

 Location.
 40° 40.149′ N, 74° 53.316′ W. Marker is in High Bridge, New Jersey, in Hunterdon County.
 Marker can be reached from Washington Avenue, on the right when traveling west.
-Touch for map.
 Marker is located behind Union Forge Park.
 Related marker #36997 is visible from Washington Avenue.
+Touch for map.
 Marker is in this post office area: High Bridge NJ 08829, United States of America.
+Touch for directions.

 Categories. • Industry & Commerce •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 18, 2010, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 837 times since then.
+This page has been viewed 864 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on October 18, 2010, by Alan Edelson of Union Twsp., New Jersey. • Bill Pfingsten was the editor who published this page.